 In my introduction I use both the phrases 'unconditional positive regard' and 'nonpossessive warmth'.
 I also use the expression 'deep and abiding regard' from the Donna Leon book.
-These expressions are not interchangeable and one of the challenges of this enquiry (and using Orwellian standards!) has been to be clear myself what they mean and then decide how I am going to describe the value I am talking about.
+These expressions are not interchangeable and one of the challenges of this enquiry has been to be clear myself what they mean and then decide how I am going to describe the value I am talking about.